This week's new recipe are these delicious and nutritious, fresh and zesty, raspberry, coconut, and vanilla chia puddings.

 Method

-- In a medium-sized mixing bowl whisk the coconut yoghurt, water, maple syrup, vanilla, and chia seeds together.
+- In a medium-sized mixing bowl, whisk together the coconut yoghurt, water, maple syrup, vanilla, and chia seeds together until well combined.

 - Cover the bowl and place it in the fridge to set overnight.

-- When you are ready to serve, mash together in a small bowl 125g fresh raspberries, the zest of 1 lime, and the juice of 1⁄2 a lime, then set aside.
+- When you're ready to serve, prepare the raspberry topping: In a small bowl, mash together 125g of fresh raspberries with the zest of 1 lime and the juice of 1/2 a lime.
+Set this mixture aside.

-*The chia pudding will keep in the fridge for up to 5 days.
+- Store any leftover chia pudding in an airtight container in the refrigerator for up to 5 days.